MohamedWaelBishr/mohamedwaelbishr/README.md

 ![A passionate full stack engineer from Egypt.](https://rishavanand.github.io/static/images/greetings.gif)

-  ### Hi there 👋, my name is Mohamed.
-#### A passionate full stack engineer from Egypt.

-I am a software engineer from Mansoura Dakahlia , Egypt .
+### <div >Hi there 👋 I am Mohamed , a software engineer from Mansoura Dakahlia , Egypt.
-Graduated From Nile Academy For Engineering and Technology in 2019.
+###  Graduated From Nile Academy For Engineering and Technology in 2019.

-Work in multiple software fields like Telecommunications Engineering , Biomedical Engineering and finally as a Software Engineer.
+### Work in multiple software fields like Telecommunications Engineering , Biomedical Engineering and finally as a Software Engineer.</div>

 <br/>